-Entertainers, such as singers and DJs, have to approach the people who run the venues on the island and show them what they can do by offering to do a free spot.
+Entertainers, such as singers and DJs, have to approach those who run the venues on the island and show them what they can do by offering to do a free spot.
 If the owner likes you and sees that the crowd does too, then he or she may well take you on.

 Most singers, who get billed as "live music" generally sing over backing tracks on mini-disc.
 Musicians playing instruments and bands are a real minority in the resort entertainment sector.
 Singing is a way of making money on Tenerife but most singers need a lot of gigs to get by.

 The audiences in the live music venues in Tenerife resorts are mostly holiday-makers and these people want to hear pop songs they know and love and as close to the original sound as possible.
 Many acts specialise in performing covers by a particular star such as Neil Diamond or Elton John.
 Phil Gibson is a singer who specialises in performing soul music and R&B.

 Fluency in Spanish

 Of course, there are vacancies for painters, plumbers, electricians, labourers, drivers, cleaners and plasterers, but, as with so many jobs on Tenerife, preference is usually shown to local people.

 People born on Tenerife speak Spanish and this is very important to employers.
 Unless you are running a business that is only providing services for English-speakers then you are sure to have Spanish-speaking customers.

 Fluency in Spanish and English will give anyone who is looking for work on Tenerife a far better chance of finding a job than those who only speak English.
 In the north of Tenerife, you would have almost no chance of getting a job unless you speak Spanish.